TZstatsADS/spring-2022-project2-group-8/data/README.md

-# ADS Project 1:  R Notebook on the history of philosophy
+Project 2: Shiny App Development

-### Doc folder
+### Data folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The data directory contains data used in the analysis.
+Some original files were too large to be saved here - please refer to our reference link from our app.